metagenomics/metagenomics-tk/docs/modules/qualityControl.md

 `plots`

-: Nanoplot offers a variety of plots that show the quality, length and number of the reads.
+: NanoPlot offers a variety of plots that show the quality, length and quantity of the reads.

 ## Output